mitwelten/mitwelten-ml-backend/inference/README.md

 Even with 10 tasks running in parallel on CPU it is outperformed by the GPU with less than half of total run time (02:19 vs. 00:57).
 This will get slightly worse when running on the smaller filesize (55s), as it sums up to 21 batches (with no overlap).
-Currently the inferrence takes ~330ms.
+Currently the inference takes ~330ms.

 ----